WMIE-FM

-WMIE-FM (91.5 MHz) is a non-profit FM radio station licensed to Cocoa, Florida, and serving the Melbourne-Titusville-Cocoa, Florida radio market.
+WMIE-FM (91.5 MHz) is a non-profit Christian FM radio station licensed to Cocoa, Florida, and serving the Melbourne-Titusville-Cocoa, & the Beaches, in Brevard County, Florida's radio market.
 The station is currently owned by National Christian Network, Inc.

 WMIE-FM airs a mix of Christian talk and teaching and Contemporary Christian music.
-National religious leaders heard on WMIE-FM include David Jeremiah, Charles Stanley and Adrian Rogers, as well as local ministers.
+National religious leaders heard on WMIE-FM include Er.
+David Jeremiah, Dr. Charles Stanley, Dr. R.C.
+Sproul & many others, as well as local ministers.

 WMIE-FM has its studios, offices and transmitter are on West King Street in Cocoa.
 WMIE-FM also has an FM translator in Cocoa Beach, W272BA at 102.3 MHz.

 In December 1984, the station first signed on the air.